 Wrapping it up…how to calm a dog down

-The science shows us that stress has a negative effect on health.
+Science shows us that stress has a negative effect on health.
 This is the same for your pooch.
 Further, the ongoing stress of living in fear or enduring an anxiety disorder can produce illness and shorten the lifespan.
 That does not mean giving up.

-Solutions may not always be quick or easy, but wouldn’t you want the same consideration of a patient and loving care giver?
-With love and devotion, the right tools and professional help, both you and your dog can enjoy a healthy and happy long life together.
+Solutions may not always be quick or easy, but wouldn’t you want the same consideration of a patient and loving caregiver?
+With love and devotion, the right tools, and professional help, both you and your dog can enjoy a healthy and happy long life together.

-Finally, while there seems to be interest in pursuing CBD products for how to calm an anxious dog, the experts do not recommend this as a remedy until more studies are conducted regarding their effectiveness.
+Finally, while there seems to be interest in pursuing CBD products to calm an anxious dog, the experts do not recommend this as a remedy until more studies are conducted regarding their effectiveness.
 It is not possible now to speak to the potential adverse effects.